dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

   1. Seperate out your attack into its own file (e.g., `attack.c`).
   2. Use `step1/gen-quine` to produce a file `attack.c` that has the array and the source code for the attack.
-  3. Include the file into `trojan-compile2.c`.
+  3. Include the file into `trojan-compile2.c`: note, this `#include` will be in the middle of your `compile` routine, not at the top of the file (where it wouldn't do anything).
   4. Profit.

 Note: